octobercms/docs/console-commands.md

     composer update

-> **Note**: Composer is configured to look inside plugin directories for composer dependencies and these will be included in updates.
+Composer is configured to look inside plugin directories for composer dependencies and these will be included in updates.

+> **Note:** To use composer with an October instance that has been installed using the [Wizard installation](../setup/installation#wizard-installation), simply copy the `tests/` directory, `composer.json` file and `server.php` file from [GitHub](https://github.com/octobercms/october) into your October instance and then run `composer install`.

 <a name="maintenance-commands"></a>
 ## Setup & Maintenance